michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 31. For if we judge ourselves, we shall not be judged.

-32. But when we are judged of our Lord, we are chastised,Lit. " To be chastised we are chastised." that not with the world we might be condemned.
+32. But when we are judged of our Lord, we are chastised,

 33. Wherefore, my brethren, when you assemble to eat, wait for one another.